 Harrison credits Roll on Capitol Hill with teaching her how to be a better self-advocate and how to use her personal experiences living with a disability as means of getting the attention of policy makers.
 She also has made some lasting friendships.

-At this year’s Roll, Harrison is focused on persuading legislators to strengthen employment opportunities for all people with disabilities––whether they use wheelchairs or live with hidden disabilities.
+At the 2013 Roll, Harrison focused on persuading legislators to strengthen employment opportunities for all people with disabilities––whether they use wheelchairs or live with hidden disabilities.